Back to skill

 Overview

-Install only if you trust the BatchEdits service with the videos you choose to process.
-Prefer the header-based or OAuth setup over putting an API key in the URL, and avoid using sensitive, regulated, or confidential media unless you have authorization to upload it.
+Install only if you trust BatchEdits with the videos you select for editing.
+Prefer the header-based or OAuth setup instead of putting an API key in the URL, and do not execute a returned upload command unless it is visibly a narrow, expected upload command to BatchEdits for the file you intended to send.

 SkillSpector